Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-AreaSearch's aggregation of ATO data released for financial year 2023 shows Glendale had a median taxpayer income of $49,513 and an average income of $58,902.
-These figures are below the national averages of $52,390 and $65,215 respectively in Rest of NSW.
-Based on Wage Price Index growth of 8.86% since financial year 2023, estimated median and average incomes as of September 2025 would be approximately $53,900 and $64,121 respectively.
-Census data indicates household, family, and personal incomes in Glendale rank modestly, between the 35th and 36th percentiles.
-Income distribution shows 34.6% of individuals earn between $1,500 and $2,999 annually (1,187 individuals), similar to the regional trend of 29.9%.
+AreaSearch's aggregation of ATO data released for financial year ending June 2023 shows Glendale had a median taxpayer income of $49,513 and an average income of $58,902.
+These figures are below the national averages of $52,390 and $65,215 respectively for Rest of NSW.
+Based on Wage Price Index growth from financial year ending June 2023 to September 2025, estimated median income is approximately $53,900 and average income is around $64,121.
+Census data indicates household, family, and personal incomes in Glendale rank between the 35th and 36th percentiles.
+Income distribution shows 34.6% of individuals earn between $1,500 - 2,999 annually, consistent with broader trends across the region at 29.9%.
 Housing affordability pressures are severe, with only 82.5% of income remaining after housing costs, ranking at the 35th percentile.

 Frequently Asked Questions - Income